-Apple’s Fairplay DRM was initially used only in the iTunes store to protect AAC encoded audio files but got soon also adopted for Apple’s video products that are now part of the iTunes store.
+- Apple Fairplay Apple’s Fairplay DRM was initially used only in the iTunes store to protect AAC encoded audio files but got soon also adopted for Apple’s iTunes video products

-Microsoft released PlayReady in 2008 and it’s one of major DRM systems out in the market with broad device support, sophisticated features and has been used at scale already by many events such as the Olympics in Sochi, Russia.
+- Microsoft PlayReady Microsoft released PlayReady in 2008 and it’s one of major DRM systems out in the market with broad device support and sophisticated features.